-With more than 80% of the population fully vaccinated, Singapore is better placed to open the economy further.
-The Government has opened the Vaccinated Travel Lanes (VTLs) with Brunei and Germany on 8 September 2021.
-About 2,000 Vaccinated Travel Pass holders have entered Singapore since the opening of the VTL.
-Following this success, more countries will be added to the VTL travel arrangements, including US and UK, as announced on 9 October 2021.
+With more than 90% of the population fully vaccinated, Singapore is better placed to open the economy further.
+Since the first Vaccinated Travel Lanes (VTLs) with Brunei and Germany on 8 September 2021, Singapore has opened up many more VTLs to countries around the world.
+The latest inclusion to the VTL scheme is Thailand which starts on 14 December.

 With Vaccinated Travel Lanes, we now have the option to travel without the need to quarantine.
 This reduces a major deterrent of travelling during the pandemic as serving the quarantine is not only inconvenient but can also result in additional costs.
 In Singapore, the 10 days Stay Home Notice (SHN) for one adult will cost $1,450 or $950 for two adults at a dedicated facility.
 Additionally, most of us only have about 14 days of annual leave which would be consumed by this safeguard.

 Things To Note About Vaccinated Travel Lanes

 VTLs are open to individuals that have been fully vaccinated with Pfizer-BioNTech/Comirnaty, Moderna or World Health Organisation (WHO) Emergency Use Listing Procedure (EUL) approved vaccines.
 Singaporeans and Permanent Residents (PRs) can return to Singapore from selected destinations without the need for extended quarantine if they do not test positive for COVID-19 upon arrival.
 The current countries on the list are Brunei and Germany, with Canada, Denmark, France, Italy, the Netherlands, Spain, the United Kingdom and the United States to start on 19 October 2021 and South Korea on 15 November 2021.